CLOSE

 SLAVERY TYPE Commercial sexual exploitation of children

-Minors who fall victim to CSEC almost exclusively come from the poorest and most vulnerable communities in Brazil.
-The pathways that lead to CSEC vary.
-In some cases, families living in extreme poverty encourage their children to provide sexual services for food or other goods.
-Minors may also be lured by men – often connected with their local school – into exchanging sexual “dates” for gifts, such as shoes, clothes or mobile phones.
-Other adolescents leave their community and move to the city in search of a better life.
-Because of their extreme vulnerability, many end up exploited and engaged in street-based sex work or trafficked by CSEC networks and saddled with a “debt” they can never repay.
-According to experts, CSEC can be found in all major cities in Brazil, and there is also a high prevalence of CSEC in many regional and rural centres across the country.
+The majority of children who fall victim to CSEC are Afro girls from the poorest and most vulnerable communities in Brazil.
+The paths leading to CSEC in Brazil vary.
+Children may be lured by men – often connected with their local school – into exchanging sexual “dates” for gifts, such as shoes, clothes or mobile phones, and don’t perceive themselves as victims.
+In some cases, families living in extreme poverty encourage their children to provide sexual services for food, small amounts of money or other goods to support themselves and/or their families.
+Some teenagers move to the city in search of a better life only to end up being exploited and involved in street sex work or trafficked by CSEC networks, saddled with a “debt” they can never repay.

 Photo: Natália Corrêa / Instituto Aliança / Freedom Fund